 This is a $500 scholarship.

-You must be currently attending or planning on attending a post-secondary institution in Canada or the US in the fall of 2018.
+- You must be currently attending or planning on attending a post-secondary institution in Canada or the US in the fall following graduation.

 You can apply for National and State scholarships at this website.

 - Be enrolled full time as a high school senior in the US;